Carmine Zoccali

-Carmine Zoccali (born January 1947) is an Italian nephrologist and a clinical investigator.
-He has contributed to research in several fields, most notably hypertension and cardiovascular complications in chronic kidney disease (CKD), CKD progression and clinical epidemiology of kidney diseases at large.
+Dr Zoccali is an Italian nephrologist and a clinical investigator.
+He has contributed to research in several fields, most notably hypertension and cardiovascular complications in chronic kidney disease (CKD), CKD progression and the clinical epidemiology of kidney diseases at large.
 He is known for his studies on cardiovascular risk in CKD and dialysis patients.
 He was among the earliest investigators that focused on the relevance of endothelial dysfunction and inflammation for the high risk of cardiovascular disease in these populations.
 In this research area, he was the first to link endogenous inhibitors of the nitric oxide system with death and cardiovascular disease. and the first to document a relationship between sympathetic over-activity and these outcomes Dr Zoccali is a practicing specialist in Nephrology, with a national qualification for the full professorship in Nephrology.
 He is also a specialist in hypertension, certified by the European Society of Hypertension (ESH).

 Education

-He received his education in medicine from the Sapienza University of Rome where he graduated in 1971.
-He then specialized in Nephrology at the University of Pisa.
-His nephrology mentor was Professor Quirino Maggiore, the investigator that in the sixties proposed a special low-protein diet (the Giovannetti-Maggiore diet) for the control of uremic symptoms and invented cold-dialysis in the early eighties.
-Dr Zoccali was trained in clinical research in hypertension at the Medical Research Council (MRC) BP Unit in Glasgow (1981-1982) and in Epidemiology and Biostatistics at the Erasmus University Rotterdam where he attended several Erasmus Summer School courses in 1989–1993.
+He received his education in medicine from the University of Rome where he graduated in 1971.
+He then specialized in Nephrology at the Pisa University.
+His nephrology mentor was Professor Quirino Maggiore, the investigator who, in the sixties, proposed a special low-protein diet (the Giovannetti-Maggiore diet) for the control of uremic symptoms and invented cold dialysis in the early eighties.
+Dr Zoccali was trained in clinical research in hypertension at the Medical Research Council (MRC) BP Unit in Glasgow (1981-1982) and in Epidemiology and Biostatistics at the Rotterdam University where he attended several Erasmus Summer School courses in 1989–1993.

 Career

 He was a Clinical Research Fellow at the Glasgow BP Unit (1981-1982) where he worked with Dr Jehoiada Brown, Antony Lever, Jan Robertson, Stephen Ball and Peter Simple on several projects on hypertension.
-Back in Italy, he worked in the main hospital of Reggio Calabria as Renal Unit vice-director with his mentor Professor Quirino Maggiore.
-In 1991 he became Director of the Division of Nephrology at Ospedali Riuniti di Reggio Calabria (Italy) which he directed till April 2014 and, from 1994 to 2002, Director of the National Research council (Italy) - Center of Clinical Physiology associated with the same division.
-Presently Dr. Zoccali is associated investigator and Research Board member with the Renal Research Institute (New York) and a board member of the Monitoring Dialysis Outcomes (MONDO) initiative and has several international collaborations.
+Back in Italy, he worked at the main hospital of Reggio Calabria as vice-director of the Renal Unit.
+In 1991 he became Director of the Division of Nephrology at Grande Ospedale Metropolitano of Reggio Calabria, which he directed till April 2014 and, from 1994 to 2002, Director of the CNR - Center of Clinical Physiology associated with the same Division.
+Presently dr. Zoccali is an Associated Investigator, Institute of Biology and Genetic Medicine (BIOGEM), Ariano Irpino, Italy; President, Associazione Ipertensione, Nefrologia, Trapianto (IPNET), Reggio Calabria, Italy; Associated Investigator to the Renal Research Institute (RRI), New York, USA, and has several ongoing international collaborations.